microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Task 5: Use the resource tags in your Graph Query.

 - Let’s now build a query that uses the tag we assigned earlier to some of our Azure Arc-enabled servers.
 Use the following query that includes a check for resources that have a value for the Scenario tag.
-Feel free to use the portal of powershell.
+Feel free to use the portal of PowerShell.
 Check that the results match the servers that you set tags for earlier.

 ```powershell
 Search-AzGraph -Query  “Resources